Pixelsavvy72/Resort-Hotel-Demo/README.md

 - Edit user profile information: Available to users after login, or admins from the Admin Control Panel.
 - Delete user: Available to Admin from Admin Control Panel.
 - Assign roles (member / admin) to accounts.
 - Search from within Admin Control Panel.
-Display all users, Search by last name, search by User Id.
+Display all users, Search by last name, search by User Id, search by reservation number.

 **Reservations**
 - Search for available rooms by date range using dual JavaScript calendars.
 - Select room or rooms to reserve and add to reservation.
 - Persist reservation and related data to various database tables (see below).
-- Reservation is assigned to User
+- Reservation is assigned to User.
+User created reservations are assigned to that user.
+Admin created reservations are assigned to selected guest Id.
 - Rooms are made unavailable for those dates.

 ## Backend To-Dos: